cronvel/rest-query/documentation.md

 * only one hook can be registered by event (by collection for hooks on collection).
 * a hook can modify or even interupt the main flow (the hook caller).
 * all restQuery hook are async.
+* the main flow is suspended, waiting for the hook completion.

 Whatever the hook, they are always functions of the form: `function( hookContext , callback )`, where: